dynaconf/dynaconf/README.md

 password = "secret123"
 ```

-> **IMPORTANT:** `dynaconf init` command puts the `.secrets.*` in yout `.gitignore` to avoid it to be exposed on public repos but it is your responsibility to keep it safe in your local environment, also the recommendation for production environments is to use the built-in support for Hashicorp Vault service for password and tokens.
+> **IMPORTANT:** `dynaconf init` command puts the `.secrets.*` in your `.gitignore` to avoid it to be exposed on public repos but it is your responsibility to keep it safe in your local environment, also the recommendation for production environments is to use the built-in support for Hashicorp Vault service for password and tokens.

 Optionally you can now use environment variables to override values per execution or per environment.